osuosl/vagrant-ganeti/README.md

 # Running different Ganeti versions

 This repo has been setup to deal with a variety of Ganeti versions for testing.
-Currently it only supports 2.4.5, 2.5.1, and any git tagged releases.
+Currently it only supports 2.4.x, 2.5.x, 2.6.x and any git tagged releases.
+Currently 2.7.x is not supported but will be soon.
 To switch between the versions do the following:

 - edit `modules/ganeti_tutorial/node{1-3}.pp`
 - if using git, change `git` to `true`